 The Cardiff Hotel Indigo launch event itself was absolutely fantastic.
 Again, the attention to detail was fantastic, from the red carpet arrival, ‘The little tipple van’ keeping us stocked up on prosecco, the live bands, pianists, singers and even entertainers on stilts!
 There was even a photo booth which we had great fun with!

 Marco Pierre Steakhouse Bar & Grill

-The ambient Marco Pierre restaurant within the hotel served delicious canapes and mini versions of their main meals on the menu for January 2018.
+The ambient Marco Pierre restaurant within the Hotel Indigo served delicious canapes and mini versions of their main meals on the menu for January 2018.
 I loved the mini fish and chips and the Shepherds pie (made with welsh lamb of course) was to die for!
 Don’t even get me started on the desserts – let’s just say I ate too much!
 Especially the creme brules!
 The delicious cocktails could be enjoyed on the balcony overlooking Cardiff city centre – though I may save that for the summer!

 Cardiff itself is a great city.
 (There may be some bias as I’ve chosen to live here for the best part of 13 years!)
 It’s one of those places with all the big city amenities but with a small town feel.
 Everywhere is within an easy walking distance but there’s no shortage of bars, restaurants, cafes, theatres and museums.
 It’s a very ‘green’ city with so many beautiful parks and even it’s own Lake in Roath Park!